-Starting this fall high school football teams in Louisiana will compete in separate playoff divisions: one for select admission schools – such as private and parochial schools – and another for non-select public schools.
+At the end of January, the Louisiana High School Athletic Association voted to separate high school football playoffs into two divisions: one for select admission schools – such as private and parochial schools – and another for non-select public schools.

 Baton Rouge Catholic High School Head Football Coach Dale Weiner is a graduate of Baton Rouge High and has been coaching high school football in Louisiana for 38 years.
 Although most of his career has been spent at private and parochial schools, he was an assistant coach for two years at a public school.

 Weiner said he never conceived the association would take a step like this.

 “This kind of came out of left field for me and so, you know, I was a little shocked at the outcome and am disappointed in it," said Weiner.

 Weiner says the move essentially changes what LHSAA is all about.

 Almost $83 million in cuts to healthcare programs and services went into effect Friday to shore up a mid-year deficit in the state budget.
 These are separate from a previous round of cuts made in July.

 The latest round of reductions includes cuts to services for at-risk children and low-income moms, as well as a one percent drop in the rate paid to hospitals and physicians for non-primary Medicaid services.

 State Sen. Dan Claitor wants to add tax rebates to the list of matters that can only be considered in odd-numbered years, when the constitution mandates lawmakers take up fiscal issues.
 Generally, even-numbered years are reserved for non-fiscal deliberations.
 The constitutional amendment would require two-thirds approval in the legislature and a vote of the people.